diosvo/meteor-university/README.md

-- To start the project, open terminal and run:
+- To start the project, open terminal and run: `meteor`

-`meteor`
+- Technologies: meteor and MUI (Material UI)